LOS ANGELES CRIMINAL DEFENSE ATTORNEY JEFF VOLL

 Paul Jeff Voll is a Los Angeles based Criminal Defense Attorney who only practices Criminal Defense law.
-Never hire a lawyer who also practices Business Litigation, Workers Compensation, Personal Injury, Family Law OR ANY OTHER AREA OF THE LAW THAN CRIMINAL DEFENSE!
+Never hire a lawyer to defend you in Criminal Court who also practices Business Litigation, Workers Compensation, Personal Injury, Family Law or any other area of law than criminal defense!

-The Criminal Defense Law Firm of Paul Jeff Voll has defended thousands of clients (peace officers included) accused of violating the criminal laws of California.
-He offers experienced and aggressive criminal defense representation in all areas of criminal defense law throughout Los Angeles, San Bernardino and Orange County Courts.
+The Criminal Defense Law Firm of Paul Jeff Voll has defended thousands of clients (including police officers, Federal law enforcement special agents, soccer moms and 3 strike ex-felons) accused of violating the criminal laws of California.
+He offers experienced and aggressive criminal defense representation in all areas of criminal defense law throughout Los Angeles, San Bernardino, Riverside and Orange County Courts.

 If you find a criminal defense attorney who has better results than what's listed on my Results Page then hire them and not me.

-But please do not be fooled by some of these unscrupulous lawyers who promise to make all court appearances personally only to send an "appearance lawyer" to court to "handle" your case.
+But please do not be fooled by some of these unscrupulous lawyers who promise to defend you personally only to send an "appearance lawyer" to court to "handle" your case.
 If at a minimum, the lawyer you pay, does not go to court on your behalf, then the chances are good that you have just been screwed by the very person who promised to fight for and protect you.
 And let's face it, the last person you want to be hurt by is your lawyer.
 After all, that's what the Judicial system, prosecutors and cops are for.

 OVER 100 CRIMINAL DEFENSE CASES DISMISSED IN A 1 YEAR PERIOD